npr/RAD-Android/README.md

 # RAD-Android
 ## RAD
 ##### Podcast Analytics
-Remote Audio Data is a framework for reporting the listenership of podcasts in Android apps using ExoPlayer.
+Remote Audio Data is a framework for reporting the listenership of podcasts in Android apps using ExoPlayer version 2.9.1.

 ### Getting Started